Fox Associate Professor of Marketing; Director of Undergraduate Programs & Assessment

 - Faculty Advisor of the Year, Pi Sigma Epsilon, 2011

 Dr. Katherine "Katie" Hartman is a second-generation Ohio University alumnus and faculty member.
-She is the Fox Associate Professor and Chair for the Marketing Department.
+She is the Fox Associate Professor of Marketing.
+Her disciplinary research focuses on consumer behavior, marketing strategy, and service interactions.
+Her pedological research focuses on applied learning and assessment.
+Her peer-reviewed intellectual contributions include journal articles, case studies, and national presentations.